 Getting Tickets for the Terminal Tower Observation Deck

-The Observation Deck at Terminal Tower is open on Saturday and Sunday afternoons (noon-4 pm) in the spring and summer.
-In 2019, the deck opened for the season in April, and stayed open through August.
+The Observation Deck at Terminal Tower is usually open on Saturday and Sunday afternoons (noon-4 pm) in the spring and summer.
+Opening dates tend to change every year, with the deck also being open during the holiday season in 2022.

 In order to visit, you need to book a timed ticket online – currently you need to purchase tickets through Eventbrite*.
 Tickets ARE NOT sold on-site, so you cannot arrive at Terminal Tower and buy a ticket in-person.
 (And this is not a pandemic-related thing; this is how tickets for this attraction have worked for the last several years.)

 Tickets are $5 per person, plus a $1.27 ticketing fee – making the full price for a ticket $6.27.
 Again, buying tickets here is the only way to book a visit to the Terminal Tower Observation Deck.

 Booking tickets in advance is recommended, as there are a limited number for each 30-minute time slot.
 During the season, they usually release tickets for upcoming weekends about a month in advance.